ambientkit/ambient/PLUGIN.md

 	// permission warnings for plugins.
 	LogLevelWarn
 	// LogLevelError is for messages when something is wrong with the
-	// application and it needs to be corrected.
+	// app and it needs to be corrected.
 	LogLevelError
-	// LogLevelFatal is for messages when the application cannot continue and
+	// LogLevelFatal is for messages when the app cannot continue and
 	// will halt.
 	LogLevelFatal
 )